doctorfree/Asciiville/README.md

 ## Configuration

 Asciiville preferences are maintained in `$HOME/.config/asciiville/init`.
+Preferences set in interactive menu mode are preserved over invocations of `asciiville`.
+For example, if a command and terminal were selected in interactive menu mode then those selections will automatically be applied the next time `asciiville` is run.

 After installing Asciiville, initialize Asciiville configuration and install additional features by executing the `ascinit` command as a normal